jpjpcs/42_exam_rank_5/README.md

 Make the default constructor public.

-Implement the createSpell() function like this:
+Implement the createSpell() function like this (with a clone like is asked in the subject):
 ASpell* SpellBook::createSpell(std::string const &spell) {
     if (spells.count(spell))
         return spells[spell]->clone();